Odeon lifts Wells Fargo & Company [WFC] price estimate. Who else is bullish?

-Over the last 12 months, WFC stock rose by 100.08%.
-The one-year Wells Fargo & Company stock forecast points to a potential downside of -2.3.
-The average equity rating for WFC stock is currently 2.20, trading closer to a bullish pattern in the stock market.
+Wells Fargo is collaborating with award-winning actor and singer Leslie Odom, Jr. to present the “We Made a Way” Summer Short Film Series, featuring four films that shine a spotlight on the resiliency of racially and ethnically diverse small business owners during the pandemic.
+The four featured businesses — Le Printemps, a floral shop in Washington, D.C.; Tay Ho, a Vietnamese restaurant in Oakland, California; Gibson School of Music and Arts, an artistic learning center in Philadelphia; and Dulan’s, a Los Angeles-based soul food eatery — represent the millions of small businesses that had to pivot in order to survive one of the largest economic downturns in history.
+The series of short films premieres, now streaming at www.wellsfargo.com/together.

+The stocks have a year to date performance of 61.40 percent and weekly performance of -1.85 percent.
+The stock has been moved at 33.12 percent over the last six months.
+The stock has performed 13.15 percent around the most recent 30 days and changed 3.95 percent over the most recent 3-months.

-The market cap for the stock reached $200.44 billion, with 4.12 billion shares outstanding and 4.10 billion shares in the current float.
-Compared to the average trading volume of 27.12M shares, WFC stock reached a trading volume of 28925093 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 26.87M shares, WFC reached to a volume of 16797580 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for WFC shares is $49.52 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on WFC stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.